-Name Office Main positions in the Company Main positions outside the Company Starting date and end of term of office Michel Finance Chief Executive Officer Chairman and Chief Executive Officer - Appointed Chief Executive Officer by the Board of Directors on 20 May 2019 for a period of three years expiring at the end of the General Meeting held to approve the financial statements for the financial year ended 31 December 2022
+Name Office Main positions in the Company Main positions outside the Company Starting date and end of term of office Sébastien Ladet Chief Executive Officer - - Appointed Chief Executive Officer by the Board of Directors at its meeting of 12 July 2022, as from 19 August 2022 for a renewable term of three years.

-The Executive Management of the Company has been ensured by a Chairman and Chief Executive Officer (Mr Michel Finance) since 20 May 2019.
+The Company has been managed by a Chief Executive Officer (Sébastien Ladet) since 19 August 2022.